Barbara is a shareholder at Smith Alling. Her work focuses on all aspects of family law.

-Prior to attending law school, Barbara spent several years in the contract administration section of a large regional bank handling all manner of secured transactions.
+Prior to attending law school, Barbara spent several years in the contract administration section of a large regional bank handling secured transactions.

-Barbara excelled as a student during the course of her law studies at the University of Puget Sound School of Law (now Seattle University).
-She was an Associate Editor of the Law Review and was employed as a Legal Intern by Smith Alling Lane, P.S. during her second year of law school, while also managing to graduate magna cum laude.
-Upon graduation, Barbara became an Associate of Smith Alling Lane where she was initially involved in major antitrust litigation surrounding power plant construction.
+Barbara was an Associate Editor of the University of Puget Sound (“UPS”) Law Review, and was employed as a legal intern by Smith Alling Lane, P.S. during her second year of law school.She graduated magna cum laude from UPS Law School (now Seattle University Law School).
+After graduation, Barbara became an Associate at Smith Alling Lane, where she was initially involved in major antitrust litigation involving power plant construction.

 Barbara served for 10 years as a commissioner pro-tem in the Pierce County Superior Court, and was a Nisqually Tribal Court judge for a year.

 Barbara serves as a mediator at the Pierce County Center for Dialogue and Resolution and as a pro tem settlement conference judge for the Pierce County Superior Court.